Basic Skills for the Illinois Newly Admitted Attorney

-The Basic Skills for the Illinois Newly Admitted Attorney program helps bridge the gap between education and real world application.
+The Basic Skills for the Illinois Newly Admitted Attorney (or qualified participants under Rule 711(g)) program helps bridge the gap between education and real world application.

 Every session is curated to provide engaging content featuring examples and scenarios applicable to daily life for law practitioners including e- discovery, mediation, alternate fee arrangements and legal malpractice.